+Text description provided by the architects.
 A house organized as a spiralling sequence of four large rooms in four levels.
 These big spaces without a fixed hierarchy let this house invite the inhabitants to organise their lives following their own preferences.

 As a result of the existing topography spatial variations were developed; starting with the four meter ceiling height of the entrance level, the vertical passage up to the horizontally extended spaces opening up towards the surrounding greenery.
 The upper large room constitutes the link to the roof terrace - the biggest social area in the house.

 Construction is in situ cast concrete.
 Facades are rendered in plaster coloured dark greyish blue.
 Protruding window boxes made of oak add a 3-dimensional quality to the facade, thus enhancing the depth and massive character of the interior.
 All glass panes are fixed, with wooden side vents and doors.